SkrudjReal/del_all_my_messages-telegram/README.md

 # del_all_message-telegram
-delete all messages from me in specific group
+delete all my messages in specific group

 1. You need to get your api_id and api_hash for Telegram, you need to follow these steps: